INFLUENCEorg/aiagents/README.md

 # Using from Eclipse #
 If you have the aienvs project installed, you can also add a dependency to that project directly.
+You also need to configure your eclipse interpreter as described on https://github.com/INFLUENCEorg/aienvs

 If you want to use aiagents independently from a venv using pydev, prepare the venv as described.
 Additionally, pip install tensorflow.